Wonderful ideas & fun for all of us

 It refers to the amount of thread that can pass through the machine to create the stitch.
 The more thread in the stitch, then the looser the stitch.
 The less thread, then the tighter the stitch.
 For a machine to create a stitch that looks the same top and bottom, an identical amount of thread needs to feed through the needle and bobbin simultaneously.
 If you start to see loops on either side, you may instantly think it is a tension issue, but there are lots of other things that can cause this issue.

 Tension will differ between fabrics.
-Check your sewing machine manual for the best setting for your fabric.
+Check your sewing machines manual for the best setting for your fabric.

 How do you get tension right?